Project-OSRM/node-osrm/README.md

 # Usage

+See the `example/server.js` and `test/osrm.test.js` for examples of using OSRM through this Node.js API.

+# Setup

 The `node-osrm` module consumes data processed by OSRM core.

 This repository contains a Makefile that does this automatically: